rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/3findings.md

 ZZFeatureMap(4, reps=4) SPSA(max_trials=50) vdepth 5 : Cost: 0.20892451316076094
 ```

-As we can clearly see our models were not good at generalising.
-In order to be able to ensure the reliability of machine learning algorithms, we need to be able to estimate useful generalization bounds.
-This is an open problem to which traditional approaches fail to provide an answer.

-@Rodney, you should also start with a nice motivation in the first notebook as to why we used heart attack data
-## Conclusion
+## Discussion
-Heart attack is a major concern in public health, therefore several research efforts have been conducted including topics that are addressed using statistics and data mining.
-Every year more data is becoming available from the increased diagnosis rate.
-The data availability has lead to the emergence of machine learning methods, which are nowadays an extremely valuable tool for healthcare professionals to make and understand diagnoses and mitigate risks.
-In general, VQC results demonstrate that it is a promising technique when quantum devices grow in its capabilities, attending the future necessities of the healthcare system.
+This time, our best model configs are totally different!
+What's fascinating about this is that the dataset used seems to demand a particular model structure.
+This makes sense intuitively right?
+Because the first step in these quantum machine learning models is to load the data and encode it into a quantum state.
+If we use different data, perhaps there is a different (or more optimal) data encoding strategy depending on the kind of data you have.

+Another thing that surprised me, especially coming from a classical ML background, is the performance of the SPSA optimizer.
+I would have thought something more state-of-the-at, like ADAM, would be the clear winner.
+This was not the case at all.
+It would be cool to understand why SPSA seems to well suited for optimising these quantum models.

+A final remark is that we only looked at the loss values on training data.
+Ultimately we would like to also see if any of these quantum models are good at generalization.
+A model is said to have good generalizion if it is capable of performing well on new data that it has never seen before.
+A proxy for this is usually the error we would get on test data.
+By taking the best configs here and checking their performance on test sets, we could gauge how well these toy models perform and generalize which would be pretty interesting even in these small examples!

-We are now at the finishing line.
-We come so far and there is also more to cover.
-Hopefully you have understood the pipeline of training a quantum machine learning algorithm using real world data.
-Thank you for your audience and thanks to [Amira Abbas](https://scholar.google.com/citations?user=-v3wO_UAAAAJ) for co-authoring it.
+We are now (sadly!) at the finishing line.
+We have come so far and there are still many more open questions to uncover.
+If you are interested in any of this work, please feel free to reach out and maybe we could collaborate on something cool!
+Hopefully, you have understood the pipeline of training a quantum machine learning algorithm using real world data.
+Thank you for reading these posts and thanks to [Amira Abbas](https://scholar.google.com/citations?user=-v3wO_UAAAAJ) for mentoring me through the QOSF program.
+Until next time :)